Skip to content

 Entry routes

-Although there are no specific entry requirements to become an Agronomist, a good grounding in science subjects is helpful.
-The list below shows some example routes into the profession, ranging from college courses, to apprenticeships, training, and degrees.
+Although there are no specific entry requirements to become an Agronomist, a strong foundation in science subjects is advantageous.
+Example routes into the profession include college courses, apprenticeships, training programmes, and degrees.
 View an up-to-date list of qualifications for Agronomists on the Lantra website.

-Those hoping to establish a career in agronomy will always benefit from practical, relevant work experience.
-This may be secured through an internship, graduate scheme, or volunteering.
-Whichever route is chosen, that experience will complement formal qualifications and strengthen future job applications.
+Those hoping to establish a career in agronomy good general agricultural knowledge and some industry experience is considered most important.
+Therefore practical, relevant work experience is desirable.
+This could be gained through internships, graduate scheme, or volunteering opportunties.
+Such experience complements formal qualifications and significantly strengthens job applications.

 Potential career progression